Azure/usql/Examples/DataFormats/Microsoft.Analytics.Samples.Formats/readme.md

 For working with the compressed colums, please refer to the next section.

 ## Using the JSON UDF's with compressed columns
-You can pass a byte[] typed column with compressed JSON fragment in it to JsonTuple.
-First it decompresses the fragment in-memory, then works as usual, querying the JSON via path expressions.
+You can pass a `byte[]` typed column with compressed JSON fragment in it to JsonTuple.
+First, it decompresses the fragment in-memory, then works as usual, queries the JSON via path expressions.

 ````